 Drawing the famous deerstalker hat, pipe and cape

 We all know that Sherlock Holmes wore a deerstalker hat, it’s his most famous trade-mark attire!
-But actually throughout the entire stories it is only ever described once, and then as a “ear-flapped travelling-cap”.
+But actually, throughout the entire stories it is only ever described once, and then as an “ear-flapped travelling-cap”.
 Draw in the deerstalker hat, along with its ear flaps which tie up in a bow at the top.
 Note that the height of the hat extends up above the guide line circle of his head, as it would when you or I wear a hat.
-With that hat he’s really beginning to look like Sherlock now.
+With that hat, he’s really beginning to look like Sherlock now.

 Next comes the pipe.
 Sherlock Holmes is noted for smoking a pipe, and he appears to have several throughout the stories.
 He even favors different ones depending on his mood.
 Oddly he isn’t described smoking a curvy calabash pipe — but that is how he is most often portrayed.
 So, let’s keep him instantly recognizable and at least draw in a curvaceous shaped pipe for him.
 Perhaps add a trail of smoke to give your drawing a sense of animation.